- Code BIOL2114

 Upon successful completion, students will have the knowledge and skills to:

-- Examine, summarise and integrate central ideas underpinning evolutionary patterns and processes from the molecular to the macro scale.
+- Examine, summarise and integrate central ideas explaining evolutionary patterns and processes from the molecular to the macro scale.

 - Analyse the role of observation, pattern, experimentation and modelling in the generation and testing of evolutionary hypotheses.